openstack/diskimage-builder/README.md

  * inputs: $ARCH=i386|amd64|armhf $TARGET\_ROOT=/path/to/target/workarea

+* finalise.d: Perform final tuning of the root filesystem.
+Runs in a chroot after the root filesystem content has been copied into the mounted
+  filesystem: this is an appropriate place to reset SELinux metadata, install grub bootloaders and so on.
+Because this happens inside the final image, it is important to limit operations here to only those necessary to affect the filesystem metadata and image itself.
+For most operations, post-install.d is preferred.

-* cleanup.d: Perform cleanups of the root filesystem content.
+* cleanup.d: Perform cleanup of the root filesystem content.
 For instance, temporary settings to use the image build environment HTTP proxy are removed here in the dpkg element.
 Runs outside the chroot on the host environment.

  * inputs: $ARCH=i386|amd64|armhf $TARGET\_ROOT=/path/to/target/workarea

-* block-device-size.d: Alter the size (in GB) of the disk image.
-This is useful when a particular element will require a certain minimum (or maximum) size.
-  You can either error and stop the build, or adjust the size to match.
-  NB: Due to the current simple implementation, the last output value wins so this should be used rarely - only one element in a mix can reliably set a size.

- * outputs: $IMAGE\_SIZE={size\_in\_GB}
- * inputs: $IMAGE\_SIZE={size\_in\_GB}

 * block-device.d: customise the block device that the image will be made on (e.g. to make partitions).
+Runs outside the chroot, after the target tree has been fully populated but before the cleanup hook runs.

  * outputs: $IMAGE\_BLOCK\_DEVICE={path}
- * inputs: $IMAGE\_BLOCK\_DEVICE={path}
+ * inputs: $IMAGE\_BLOCK\_DEVICE={path} $TARGET\_ROOT={path}

 * extra-data.d: pull in extra data from the host environment that hooks may need during image creation.
 This should copy any data (such as SSH keys,